dmarciano/RandomStringGenerator/README.md

 # Random String Generator (RSG)
-A library from generating random strings based on a simple pattern language.
+A library from generating random strings based on the RSG language or via the provided fluent interface

 ## Features
 - Quick string generation (see [Benchmarks](#benchmarks))
-- Ability to specify a random number generator to use
+- Ability to specify a random number generator to use (via the ```IRandom``` interface specified in the library)
   - Library comes with two built-in classes: ```RandomGenerator``` and ```CryptoRandomGenerator```
 - Able to specify anything from single character strings to very complex patterns including letters, numbers, and symbols/punctuation
 - Able to specify list to choose an item from
+- Specify repeat blocks to more customization and a more compact pattern
 - Built-in DateTime and GUID functions
 - Ability to specify user-defined functions for generating a portion of the string (e.g. to pull information from a database and have it directly be incorporated in the output string)
 - Global and local exclusion blocks to allow exclusing a character, number, or symbol from anywhere in the output string, or just preventing a single token from generating a specific character, number, or symbol.